Teaching and Mentoring Focus

 Honors Undergraduate Thesis

-In collaboration with the University of Central Florida's Department of Anthropology and the International Medical Outreach (IMO) student organization, Shana co-developed the undergraduate Global Health Internship in Mare Brignol, Haiti, and Callao, Peru.
-Offered each Fall and Spring semester, this internship allows anthropology students to experience firsthand medical outreach and to learn about the effects of socioeconomic disparities on health and healthcare provision in the global south.
+In collaboration with the University of Central Florida's Department of Anthropology and the International Medical Outreach (IMO) student organization, Shana co-developed the undergraduate Global Health Internship in Mare Brignol (Haiti), Piracicaba (Brazil), Puerto Rico (San Juan), and Pune (India).
+Offered each Fall and Spring semester, the internship allows anthropology students to experience firsthand medical outreach and learn about the effects of socioeconomic disparities on health and healthcare provision in the global south.
 In addition to participating in health-related activities, interns use ethnographic methods to collect information and conduct an anthropological assessment to improve IMO's work in these communities.